acaloiaro/neoq/README.md

 ## Add queue handlers

 Queue handlers listen for Jobs on queues.
 Jobs may consist of any payload that is JSON-serializable.
-Payloads are stored in Postgres as `jsonb` fields.
+Payloads are stored in Postgres in a `jsonb` field.

 Queue Handlers are simple Go functions that accept a `Context` parameter.